h2oai/wave/py/README.rst

 .. code-block:: python

-    from telesync import Site, ui
+    from telesync import site, ui

-    # Connect to the Telesync server.
-    site = Site()

-    # Get the web page at route '/demo'.
+    # Get the web page at route 'http://localhost:55555/demo'.
-    # If you're running this example on your local machine,
-    # this page will refer to http://localhost:55555/demo.
     page = site['/demo']

     # Add some content to the page.